dachiefjustice/vm-vulnlab/README.md

 ## Vulnerable Application Config
 Each time you run `vagrant provision` or `vagrant up --provision` the VM will apply the settings from [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml).
 Use this file to:
-- Enable/disable each vulnerable application and view/change its ports
+- Enable vulnerable applications and view/change their ports
 - Get links to each vulnerable application's documentation

 ## Using Vulnerable Applications